 II.
-Runway Safety/Runway Incursions/ Runway Excursions
+Runway Safety/Runway Incursions/ Runway Excursions Including Aprons, Ramps, and Taxiways

 The United States National Airspace System (NAS) has over 500 FAA/contract towered airports that handle more than 135,000 aircraft operations-takeoffs and landings-a day, averaging approximately 50 million airport operations per year.
 A runway incursion is any occurrence at an aerodrome involving the incorrect presence of an aircraft, vehicle, or person on the protected area of a surface designated for the landing and takeoff of aircraft.
+According to the FAA Runway Safety Office, 25,551 Runway incursions have been reported over the past 20 years, with 1761 reported in 2019.
 Of the approximately 150 million takeoffs and landings at United States towered airports from FY 2011 through FY 2013, there were 3,326 reported runway incursions.
 This performance record means that there were approximately 22 runway incursions for every one million operations and just under one serious runway incursion for every five million operations.
 The National Transportation Safety Board (NTSB) continues to list "Airport Surface Operations" on their Most Wanted List, which "is designed to increase awareness of, and support for, the most critical changes needed to reduce transportation accidents and save lives."